MoAbyari/SamplEast/README.md

 * Adopting AWS.
 * Adding stripe API for payment gateway.
 * Adding artists account so that they can create profile and share their work.

+## Gem

+* bootstrap v4.4.1 is used as a framework to style the project's front end.
+* The app uses bcrypt v3.1.7 gem to store the users' password that ensure the security.

 ## Author